DUI & DWI in IllinoisPage Overview

 Illinois commercial driver's license (CDL) holders face even stiffer penalties.
 The suspensions above are in addition to the suspension periods imposed by the court for a DUI conviction.

 The first time you're convicted of a DUI offense, you'll have a Breath Alcohol Ignition Interlock Device (BAIID) installed on your vehicle.
 You'll have to pay the installation fee, as well as the monthly rental and monitoring fees.

 The State of Illinois imposes substantial financial and other penalties on drivers who are convicted of driving drunk.
 Because the outcomes are so severe, many people accused of drunk driving engage DUI attorneys.

 Illinois estimates that the minimum cost of a first DUI conviction is over $14,000.
 Where does this money go?
-To bail, bond, attorney fees, fines up to $2,500, court-ordered assessments, remedial education or treatment programs, and insurance premiums up to triple what they were before.
+To bail, bond, attorney fees, fines, court-ordered assessments, remedial education or treatment programs, and insurance premiums up to triple what they were before.

 Don't bother crossing state lines to drink.
 Illinois has a reciprocal agreement with other states, and if you refuse testing on a traffic stop elsewhere, it will still trigger a suspension of your license in Illinois.